sayanee/blog/_posts/2014-01-12-quick-start.md

     gem install tmuxinator
     </code></pre>

 With AlfredApp, we can [call the shell command](http://support.alfredapp.com/features:terminal) without launching any command line application with a simple prefix of `>`.
 The bash script that we will create will open up various applications, url and paths in the Finder.

-[Tmux](https://wiki.archlinux.org/index.php/tmux) is a terminal multiplexer
+[Tmux](https://wiki.archlinux.org/index.php/tmux) is a terminal multiplexer and I use it more oten to layout the arrangement of windows and panes that are running different commands.

 Let's take the example of this blog itself and create the 2 files: